FOUNDATION STAGE POLICY

 All assessments are integrated into the usual routines of the day and all information gathered is used purposefully to both inform future planning and identify the next steps for small groups or individual children.

 At the end of the Reception year the Foundation Stage Profile is completed and submitted to the Local Authority as part as Statutory Assessment requirements.
+The information is also shared with the Year One staff as part of the transition into Key Stage One

-We promote an “Open Door” Policy with Parents/Carers and all staff are always available to discuss any specific concerns and/or issues.
+We actively promote an “Open Door” Policy with Parents/Carers and all staff are always available to discuss any specific concerns and/or issues.
 In addition to this the Foundation Stage teachers hold regular Parent/Carer Evenings as in the rest of the school.

 Children with SEND (Special Educational Needs and Disabilities) are identified and supported in line with the whole school SEND policy.

 The class teacher is usually responsible for any specific planning and individual provision on a day to day basis.
-Parents and carers will be involved with this at all stages and the school has a Special Needs Co-ordinator (Mrs W Durham) who can access support and advice from any required outside agencies.
+Parents and carers will be involved with this at all stages and the school has a Special Needs Co-ordinator (Mrs W Stuart) who can facilitate support and advice from any required outside agencies.
 We all work together to support individual children and their families.
 Children with EHCP’s have their plans reviewed annually with support from the Local Authority and Individual Education Plans are devised and put into place to ensure continuity and progression.

 Children can attend the Nursery at Seaton Academy in the term following their third birthday.
 Children are allocated a place for 15 hours and these are to be taken Monday-Friday and are currently AM (morning) places.